 Angiotensin-converting enzyme inhibitors

 Angiotensin II receptor blockers

 Common names include:

-Also called “water pills,” diuretics help promote excretion of water and sodium from the body.
+Diuretics help promote excretion of water and sodium from the body.
+You may have heard them referred to as water pills.
 This reduces the amount of work the heart has to perform.

 Possible general side effects include: